Simplifying Dependent Reductions in the Polyhedral Model: Evaluation

 \subsection{Benchmarks}

 A subset of the benchmark algorithms considered are identified as ``model-algorithm'' pairs, where the model refers to a generative probabilistic model, and the algorithm refers to a class of algorithm to perform inference on the model.
 We considered 3 models and 3 algorithms.
 For models, we considered the Gaussian Mixture Model (GMM)~\cite{gmm}, Latent Dirichlet Allocation (LDA)~\cite{lda} and Dirichlet Multinomial Mixture (DMM)~\cite{dmm}.
 For algorithms, we considered Gibbs Sampling (GS)~\cite{gibbssampling}, Metropolis Hasting (MH)~\cite{mha,mhb} and Likelihood Weighting (LW)~\cite{likelihoodweighting}.
-Thus a total of 9 ``model-algorithm'' pairs were considered as benchmark algorithms.
+Thus our benchmarks contain a total of 9 ``model-algorithm'' pairs.

 Models and algorithms above have broad applications in the literature.
 The models for LDA \citep{lda, ldagibbs} and DMM \citep{dmm} are popular for existing data science problems.
 The models for GMM \citep{augurv2, histogram}, LDA \citep{augurv2, histogram}, and DMM \citep{histogram} have been used as benchmarks for probabilistic inference systems.
 Gibbs sampling \citep{gibbssampling}, Metropolis-Hastings \citep{mha, mhb}, and Likelihood Weighting \citep{likelihoodweighting} are all widely used inference algorithms in the literature.
-LDA and DMM are particularly valuable benchmarks because there are published Gibbs sampling algorithms that researchers have manually optimized (\cite{ldagibbs} and \cite{dmmcollapsed}, respectively).
+LDA and DMM are particularly valuable benchmarks because there are published Gibbs sampling algorithms that researchers have manually optimized (\citet{ldagibbs} and \citet{dmmcollapsed}, respectively).

 In addition, we included two other benchmarks, namely the Loopy Belief Propagation on a 2D grid model for the application of Stereo matching (LBP-Stereo \citep{lbpstereo,lbppldi} ), and the Cox proportional hazards model (CoxPH) \citep{coxbook, coxpaper}.
 Loopy Belief Propagation \cite{pattrecogml} is an iterative approximate inference algorithm, and its instantiation on the 2D grid model has applications in fields such as vision \citep{lbpstereo,lbppldi} and physics \cite{isingphysics}.
 CoxPH is a well known statistical model, which is typically combined with Newton's method, an iterative optimization algorithm, for inference on the model's parameters.
 CoxPH is commonly found in medical applications \citep{coxmedical1,coxmedical2}, and mechanical systems \citep{coxmechanics}.